JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-update-ui.md

 Implement the same changes as in the Android app:

-1. Navigate to the `iosApp` folder in the Project window.
+1. Find the `iosApp` folder at the root of your project in the **Project** tool window.
-2. Right-click the `iosApp.xcodeproj` folder and select **Open In** | **Xcode**.
+2. Inside `iosApp`, right-click the `iosApp.xcodeproj` folder and select **Open In** | **Xcode**.
-3. In the `ContentView.swift` file, select the `greet()` function and use the <shortcut>⌃ ⌘ J</shortcut> shortcut to jump to the function's definition.
+3. In the `ContentView.swift` file, select the `greet()` function and use the <shortcut>⌃ ⌘ J</shortcut> shortcut, or right-click the function name and select **Jump to Definition**.

-   You'll see the Objective-C declarations for the Kotlin functions defined in the `shared` module.
+   You'll see the Objective-C declarations for the Kotlin functions defined in the `Shared` module.
 Kotlin types are represented as Objective-C types when used from Objective-C/Swift.
 Here the `greet()` function returns `List<String>` in Kotlin and is seen from Swift as returning `NSArray<NSString>`.
 For more on type mappings, see [Interoperability with Swift/Objective-C](https://kotlinlang.org/docs/native-objc-interop.html).

-4. If you try to run the project, the build will fail.
-The Swift code that uses the `greet()` function doesn't compile because its declaration is now different.
-Change the SwiftUI code to display a list of items:
+4. If you run the app now, it will simply display an array of strings: the Swift code that uses the `greet()` function doesn't take into account its changed declaration.
+Update the SwiftUI code to display a list of items:

    ```Swift
    struct ContentView: View {